 Weimar- wellspring of decadence wherein former gorgeous tall willowy aristocrats took to the stage just to feed their food and shelter addiction.
 Weimar - when a cold winter made coal and firewood as costly to one's chastity, morality and pride as a $300 a day heroin habit.

-Today's American films need female sex workers who are not brutalized victims of white slavery in tense Liam Neeson thrillers, but rather are crafty capitalists moving fluidly between roles--adventuress, gold-digger, a spy, a hungry urchin, lover-unswayed by a man's charisma past the point of his bankroll, her own situation rising and falling like stock in a volatile market.
+Today's American films need female sex workers who are not brutalized victims of white slavery in tense Liam Neeson thrillers, but crafty capitalists moving fluidly between roles--adventuress, gold-digger, a spy, a hungry urchin, lover-unswayed by a man's charisma past the point of his bankroll.
 For these capitalist self-starters, seduction is boiled down to its essentials, until even being nice to a lonely guy for more than a 20% tip on a rainy night carries the metallic ring of coins continually hitting the bottom of a tin bucket.
 You might call it being a waitress, but somewhere someone calls it 'comfort girl' cuz that's she did, comforted that lonely guy.
 For money!
 In American and British literature this kind of part-time whore capitalist is all over the place, from Moll Flanders to Scarlett O'Hara.
 But because of the code, the prostitute aspect is soft-soaped.
 Over time, soap's constant use leaves the viewing public susceptible to all sorts of common germs.
 Dirty German women, on the other hand, have white blood cells like Tiger tanks vs. the clean American Shermans mit their thin lame 76mm petty morality canons

 As this problem widens, there's been only one badass German chick I've seen on an American screen lately (they're all over in Germany of course, hier und hier) has been Nina Hoss (below left) as Astrid, the super cool BND op in the most recent season of Homeland.
 She's one helluva confident, cool chick.
 Like Carrie Matheson without the baggage.